dreamtoapp/www.crm.dreamto.app/PROJECT_ACTION_PLAN.md

 Use this list to guide your outreach, marketing, and product positioning!

 // Note: The navbar now includes a dark/light mode toggle and a language switcher UI for all users.
 Language switching logic is not yet implemented.

+Note: The designer gallery is now fully SSR, filterable, and analytics-enabled, with a modern client filter UX and full image view.